txmxthy/Muninn/readme.md

 ## Muninn - Your All-Seeing Cybersecurity Sentinel

-Muninn is an end-to-end cybersecurity tool which integrate with Metasploit and Nmap.
+Muninn is an end-to-end cybersecurity tool which integrates with Metasploit and Nmap.

 ### What Muninn Does